bentoml/OpenLLM/README.md

   ```

 > [!NOTE]
-> Currently when using the vLLM backend, quantization and adapters are not supported.
+> Currently when using the vLLM backend, adapters is yet to be supported.

 </details>